thim81/openapi-format/readme.md

 Have a look at [flagValues](test/yaml-filter-custom-flagsvalue-value) and [flagValues for array values](test/yaml-filter-custom-flagsvalue-array) for a practical example.

 => **inverseFlagValues**: This option does the inverse filtering, by keeping only the path operations, tags, x-tagGroups that match the flag with the specific value.
-This is a very aggressive option to keep only the items that are needed.
+This is a very aggressive option to keep only the items that are needed but it will keep the components.
 The components can best be filtered out, by using the "[unusedComponents](https://github.com/thim81/openapi-format#filter---unusedcomponents)" filter option.

 ### Filter - responseContent/inverseResponseContent